expyriment/expyriment/documentation/sphinx/Tutorial.rst

 you have to know at least a bit, how to program in Python before using Expyriment.
 The are many `excelent tutorials`_ online.

-To start programming a new experiment you can actually take any text editor.
+To programming an experiment you can actually take any text editor.
-We suggest for the development, however, a programming editor or IDE that captures and displays the error messages.
+We suggest for the development, however, a programming editor or an IDE that captures and displays the error messages.
 Syntax highlighting is also a very convenient features of these editors.
 A simple Python editor is  `IDLE`_, which is under Windows part of any Python installation.
 We have furthermore made